 After your child has had an asthma attack it is important that they rest as much as they need to.
 Children normally feel quite tired after an asthma attack and if you needed to stay in hospital this may have unsettled them.

 Make an appointment for your child to be seen by their GP in two days’ time, so they can listen to your child’s lungs and make sure they are recovering well.
-Your GP may also need to replace your child’s blue inhaler for a new full one.

 When can my child go back to nursery or school?

 As soon as your child is back to their normal self they can go back to nursery or school.
 It is important to remember that your child may need some salbutamol (blue inhaler) if they have symptoms over the next few days.
 Check with the nursery or school that they are able to support you and your child with this.

 How can I prevent this from happening again?

 - Immediately after your child’s admission arrange a review with your GP in two days.

 - Follow your child’s post asthma attack symptom management plan.

 - Make sure your child takes their asthma preventer/ maintenance steroid inhaler every day as prescribed.